ThomasHWik/IT1901/readme.md

 ## Running the app
 To run the app you have to run the restserver first.

-To initialize the restserver run: `mvn clean install -f ./springboot/restserver/pom.xml´ To run the restserver from root, run: `mvn spring-boot:run -f ./springboot/restserver/pom.xml´ Open new terminal, and run: `mvn javafx:run -f ./ui/pom.xml´
+To initialize the restserver from the PadelApp folder, run: `mvn clean install -f ./springboot/restserver/pom.xml´ To run the restserver from the PadelApp folder, run: `mvn spring-boot:run -f ./springboot/restserver/pom.xml´ Open new terminal, and run: `mvn javafx:run -f ./ui/pom.xml´

+### Shippable product
+To turn the app into a shippable product, the project uses jlink and jpackage.
+Jlink and jpackage requires the .NET framework and wix tool set.
+First run the command: `mvn javafx:jlink -f ./ui/pom.xml´ from the PadelApp folder Then run the command: `mvn jpackage:jpackage -f ./ui/pom.xml The installation file can then be found under the /ui/target/dist folder

 ## Testing
-To test the core module from root, run: `mvn test -f ./core/pom.xml´ To test the ui module from root, run:
+To test the core module from the PadelApp folder, run: `mvn test -f ./core/pom.xml´ To test the ui module from the PadelApp folder, run:
 * `mvn spring-boot:run -f ./springboot/restserver/pom.xml´
-* Open new terminal and run: `mvn test -f ./ui/pom.xml` To test the springboot restserver / API froom root, run: `mvn test -f ./springboot/restserver/pom.xml´
+* Open new terminal and run: `mvn test -f ./ui/pom.xml` To test the springboot restserver / API from the PadelApp folder, run: `mvn test -f ./springboot/restserver/pom.xml´

 # Code quality tools
 We use three code quality analysis tools to make sure our code is up to standards: